Heart and Blood Conditions

 Atrioventricular Septal Defect in Children

-It’s normal for babies to have holes between the atria and the ventricles while the heart is developing in the womb.
-The holes should close by the time the heart is fully developed.
+It is normal for babies to have holes between the atria and the ventricles while the heart is developing in the womb.
+The holes should close by the time the heart is fully developed, which occurs around the seventh week of pregnancy.

-In some babies the holes in the septum don’t close all the way and the atrioventricular valves do not form right.
+In some babies, the holes in the septum do not close all the way and the atrioventricular valves do not fully form.

-AV septal defects are somewhat common.
-About two in every 10,000 babies are born with AV septal defect.
-Most of the time, it’s not clear why this happened.
-In some cases, it may be related to a genetic condition, such as Down syndrome.
-Congenital heart disease, particularly AV septal defect, is common in children with Down syndrome.
+About 2 in every 10,000 babies are born with AV septal defect.
+Most of the time, it is not clear why this happened.
+In some cases, it may be related to a genetic condition such as Down syndrome, where up to 50% of people may have congenital heart disease.